AuronPlay: Personal life

-Since 2013, Raúl has been in a relationship with Spanish streamer Sara Moledo, also known by the alias Bjean and Biyín.
+Álvarez was in a relationship with Spanish streamer Sara Moledo, also known by the alias Bjean and Biyín since 2013.
 The couple ended their relationship in July 2015 as he mentioned in an interview, and returned three months later.
 In February 2021, the couple announced the end of their relationship through Twitch.
-In June 2021, the couple confirmed that they had resumed their relationship. Álvarez currently lives in Andorra.
+In June 2021, the couple confirmed that they had resumed their relationship.
+In April 2024, they announced that they had ended their relationship at the end of 2023.

+In August 2024, it was revealed that Álvarez was in a relationship with fellow Spanish streamer Gemma Gallardo, also known as Gemita.
+A month later, they broke up.
+In December 2024, he confirmed that he is dating Egyptian footballer Sara Ismael.